+Common basic rules of the federal states on further relaxation of curfews

+All shops will be allowed to reopen, regardless of their size.
+Instead of the previous limitation of the sales area to a maximum of 800 square meters, a maximum number of customers per shop area is now to be set in order to comply with the distance rules.
+Restaurants, hotels, and cultural institutions are also to be allowed to reopen gradually in many federal states.
+There will continue to be conditions for the workplaces, according to which the companies are to develop hygiene concepts for their employees and, as far as feasible, continue to allow home office.

+The details of the respective rules will, however, be left to the federal states and will depend on the actual infection rates in the states.
+Throughout the next days and weeks, there are hence to be expected inconsistent rules, start dates and penalties throughout Germany which will make it necessary to closely monitor the rules in the federal state(s) relevant for the company's business operations.

+Face masks mandatory nationwide.

+From 27 April 2020, face masks and breathing masks will be mandatory throughout Germany in the retail trade and local traffic.

+In addition to bookstores, car and bicycle dealers, some federal states also allow shops with a shop area of more than 800 square meters to open if the shop area is reduced to a maximum of 800 square meters (Berlin, Bremen, Hamburg, Hesse, Mecklenburg-Western Pomerania, Rhineland-Palatinate, Saxony, Schleswig-Holstein and Thuringia from 24 April and North Rhine-Westphalia from 27 April).

+Further extension of curfews

-[Update: 23 April 2020] From 27 April 2020, face masks and breathing masks will be mandatory throughout Germany in the retail trade and local traffic.
-Face masks mandatory nationwide In addition to bookstores, car and bicycle dealers, some federal states also allow shops with a shop area of more than 800 square meters to open if the shop area is reduced to a maximum of 800 square meters (Berlin, Bremen, Hamburg, Hesse, Mecklenburg-Western Pomerania, Rhineland-Palatinate, Saxony, Schleswig-Holstein and Thuringia from 24 April and North Rhine-Westphalia from 27 April).
-[Update: 15 April 2020] The curfew will be extended nationwide until 3 May 2020.
-The current measures will not be tightened and in some cases will even be relaxed: from 20 April 2020, retail shops with a Further extension of curfews maximum of 800 square meters of shop space and, irrespective of shop space, bookstores, car and bicycle dealers may reopen under conditions relating to hygiene, access control and the avoidance of queues.
+The currew will be extended nationwide until 3 May 2020.
+The current measures will not be tightened and in some cases will even be relaxed: from 20 April 2020, retail shops with a maximum of 800 square meters of shop space and, irrespective of shop space, bookstores, car and bicycle dealers may reopen under conditions relating to hygiene, access control and the avoidance of queues.
 There will be no general obligation to wear face masks or breathing masks.
 The borders to Austria, France, Luxembourg, Denmark and Switzerland will continue to be restricted, but will remain open for commuters and freight traffic as before.

 Major events are to remain prohibited nationwide until 31 August 2020.
 Concrete regulations, for example on the size of the events, are to be made by the federal states.

-[Update: 3 April 2020] Extension of curfews The curfew will be extend until 20 April 2020 throughout Germany.
+Extension of curfews

+The curfew will be extend until 20 April 2020 throughout Germany.
 The current measures will not be intensified, however.
 There will still be no nationwide obligations regarding home office or limitation of production.
-[Update: 27 March 2020] Guidelines of the governement and the Regional Prime Ministers of 22 March 2020 According to the Guidelines, it inter alia remains possible to commute to work, participate in meetings, attend necessary appointments and carry out other necessary activities.
-More far-reaching regulations by the federal states remain possible.
-As far as the states Bavaria, Baden-Wuertemberg, Saxony and Saarland have adopted more coercive measures, these measures mainly relate to the private domain.
-Commuters are still permitted to cross national boarders to work in Germany as long as they can produce their work contract or a confirmation of their employer on request.
-Commuters from Poland and the Czech Republic may not be able to easily travel back, however.
-[Update: 27 March 2020] Sanctions for violations throughout Germany Adherence to curfews shall now be observed by the regulatory authorities and police throughout Germany and shall be sanctioned in case of violations.
-The legal basis for such sanctions remains the Infection Protection Act.
-North Rhine-Westfalia has been the first federal state to issue a catalogue of fines, with fines for prohibited business operations starting at EUR 4,000.
-Baden-Wuerttemberg and other states will follow shortly.

 DR. ANIKA SCHÜRMANN, LL.M.
-Counsel / Attorney specializing in Criminal Law T +49 211 311 16 128
+Counsel / Attorney specializing in Criminal Law